komamitsu/java-lock-bench/README.md

 ## How to run the benchmark

-Execute this command to run the Counter benchmark
+Execute this command to run the Counter benchmarks
 ```shell
 ./gradlew counter:jmh
 ```

-Execute this command to run the Map benchmark
+Execute this command to run the Map benchmarks
 ```shell
 ./gradlew map:jmh
 ```